advancedresearch/the_century_of_satire/the-historical-jesus.md

 To Jews, savior figures could return, e.g. Elijah, so Joshua appearing in the history of the 1st century, seen from the perspective of 2nd century Early Christians, is not that strange.
-Just because the 1st century historical Jesus might never existed, does not mean that Jesus Christ is not built on some historical Jesus.
-It can simply be Joshua, a Messianic warrior that people thought would come back and liberate Israel.
+It can simply be Joshua himself reborn, a Messianic warrior that people thought would come back and liberate Israel.

+A such position can also be interpreted as a Mythicist position, that the historical Jesus might never existed in the 1st century.
+However, it can be interpreted as some historical Jesus from an earlier century, that could have been seen as historical by Early Christian writers, but in fact be based on myth.

 This is not as straight forward as the historical Jesus as a doctor, but Jesus as Joshua is a possibility that is worth taking into consideration.
+One can take the perspective of teachers at medicine schools trying to attract new students.
 Joshua would be an interesting savior figure for young students joining a medicine school.

 You can think of it as an added layer on the story about Jesus Christ that goes around and heal people.